make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # An approximation

 - (simplify)
+- ...I have seen this called **Nlerp**...
+- ...the core if it is simply Lerp but we want to distinguish it from Lerp because of the folding and the normalization step...
 - no need to find the angle, and no singularity
 - takes the same path, but not constant velocity
 - how close is it?

 # Poll: Can you tell which one is Slerp?

-- (maybe just omit this poll altogether)
+- (or maybe just omit this poll altogether and replace it with just the resulting plots, i.e., combine with previous slide)

 # Did we learn anything?